lacoseismic/nshmp-haz/docs/pages/Magnitude-Frequency-Distributions.md

 ## Tapered Gutenberg–Richter

+TODO: Need a new link for tapered GR MFD

 A [tapered Gutenberg-Richter](http://scec.ess.ucla.edu/~ykagan/moms_index.html) MFD is similar to Gutenberg-Richter, above, but with an exponential taper applied with a corner magnitude of `mCut`.
 The `a`-value member is optional when a logic tree of rates for a source is also present in a